KQM-git/TCL/docs/evidence/characters/hydro/tartaglia.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_847145221426642985_848318293931589662_transcript-childe-melee-proc-prototype-crescent.html)

 **Finding:**
-Childe's elemental Skill, Foul Legacy: Raging Tides' Charge attacks can proc prototype crescent's passive on Geovishap's weakspots.
+Childe's Elemental Skill, Foul Legacy: Raging Tides' Charge attacks can proc prototype crescent's passive on Geovishap's weakspots.

 **Evidence:**
 Prototype Crescent's passive, Unreturning, will activate when a charged attack hits enemies' weakpoints.
 Since the descriptions never specify it must be a bow Charged Attack, any charged attacks theoretically can trigger the passive as long as it hits the weakspot of the enemy.
 Since Geovishaps doesn't get knocked back like other smaller enemies, and their head is luckily, ground level unlike Lectors and Heralds, it is possible to hit the Vishap's head and trigger the passive with Childe's melee cross slash.
 Evidence and testing is shown on the video below.